scoopex/docker-pgbackup/README.md

 # Launching manually for backup and restore

-* Edit job description and set "MANUAL" to "true"
+* Edit job description and set "MANUAL" to "true" or name container hostname with a "-manual-" substring
   ```
   kubectl edit cronjobs.batch postgresql-backup
   ```